Aliases for RAMP1 Gene

 The protein encoded by this gene is a member of the RAMP family of single-transmembrane-domain proteins, called receptor (calcitonin) activity modifying proteins (RAMPs).
 RAMPs are type I transmembrane proteins with an extracellular N terminus and a cytoplasmic C terminus.
 RAMPs are required to transport calcitonin-receptor-like receptor (CRLR) to the plasma membrane.
 CRLR, a receptor with seven transmembrane domains, can function as either a calcitonin-gene-related peptide (CGRP) receptor or an adrenomedullin receptor, depending on which members of the RAMP family are expressed.
 In the presence of this (RAMP1) protein, CRLR functions as a CGRP receptor.
 The RAMP1 protein is involved in the terminal glycosylation, maturation, and presentation of the CGRP receptor to the cell surface.
 Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Apr 2015]

 GeneCards Summary for RAMP1 Gene

 RAMP1 (Receptor Activity Modifying Protein 1) is a Protein Coding gene.
-Diseases associated with RAMP1 include Migraine With Or Without Aura 1.
-Among its related pathways are Endothelin Pathways and Signaling by GPCR.
+Diseases associated with RAMP1 include Migraine With Or Without Aura 1 and Cartilage Cancer.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 Gene Ontology (GO) annotations related to this gene include coreceptor activity.
 An important paralog of this gene is RAMP3.

 Transports the calcitonin gene-related peptide type 1 receptor (CALCRL) to the plasma membrane.
 Acts as a receptor for calcitonin-gene-related peptide (CGRP) together with CALCRL.